gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ### <a id="configuring-type-specific-regions"></a>Configuring Type-Specific Regions

-[vmware-gemfire-short-name] supports many different types of Regions.
+GemFire supports many different types of Regions.
 Each type corresponds to the Region's [DataPolicy](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/DataPolicy.html), which determines exactly how the data in the Region will be managed.

 Other configuration settings, such as the Region's `scope`, can also affect how data is managed.
-For details, see [Storage and Distribution Options](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-storage_distribution_options.html) in the [vmware-gemfire-short-name] product documentation.
+For details, see [Storage and Distribution Options](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-storage_distribution_options.html) in the GemFire product documentation.

-When you annotate your application domain object types with the generic `@Region` mapping annotation, [spring-data-gemfire-name] decides which type of Region to create. [spring-data-gemfire-name]'s default strategy takes the cache type into consideration when determining the type of Region to create.
+When you annotate your application domain object types with the generic `@Region` mapping annotation, Spring Data for VMware GemFire decides which type of Region to create.
+Spring Data for VMware GemFire's default strategy takes the cache type into consideration when determining the type of Region to create.

-For example, if you declare the application as a `ClientCache` by using the `@ClientCacheApplication` annotation, [spring-data-gemfire-name] creates a client `PROXY` `Region` by default.
-Alternatively, if you declare the application as a peer `Cache` by using either the `@PeerCacheApplication` or `@CacheServerApplication` annotations, [spring-data-gemfire-name] creates a server `PARTITION` `Region` by default.
+For example, if you declare the application as a `ClientCache` by using the `@ClientCacheApplication` annotation, Spring Data for VMware GemFire creates a client `PROXY` `Region` by default.
+Alternatively, if you declare the application as a peer `Cache` by using either the `@PeerCacheApplication` or `@CacheServerApplication` annotations, Spring Data for VMware GemFire creates a server `PARTITION` `Region` by default.

 You can always override the default when necessary.
-To override the default applied by [spring-data-gemfire-name], four new Region mapping annotations have been introduced:
+To override the default applied by Spring Data for VMware GemFire, four new Region mapping annotations have been introduced:

 - `@ClientRegion`